jbcodeforce/big-data-tenant-analytics/docs/model.md

 # Company Churn assess AI model development with SageMaker

+## Introduction

-The goal of this service is to compute the risk for a customer to leave the SaaS platgorm.
+The goal of this service is to compute the risk for a customer to leave the SaaS platform.
 The scoring takes into account the industry type, the company size in term of revenue and number of employees, and then specifics features from the SaaS business model.
 In our case we will take a company doing big data job management so we can add
  variables: number of jobs in last 30 days, and 90 days, monthly  charge, total charge, number of time tutorials were done so far cross all users.

 Here is simple example of training data: (Revenue is in million $)